Heart Kent: Invicta in the 00s

-Capital Radio plc and GWR Group plc merged in 2005 and on 1 May that year, the newly enlarged group was renamed GCap Media plc.
+Capital Radio plc and GWR Group plc merged in 2005; on 1 May that year, the newly enlarged group was renamed GCap Media plc.
 The first effects of the GCap merger were felt by Invicta FM soon afterwards.
-New boss Craig Boddy, assisted by GCap management (Hugh Murray and regional programme boss Peter Sinclair), undertook a radical restructure of the station in September 2005, in response to falling listening figures and mounting overheads.
-Boddy changed Invicta from the style influenced by nearby Capital FM, to one which roughly resembled the old Mix Network.
-Invicta was possibly the last local radio station owned by the company (outside London) to be live and local 24/7*, escaping overnight networking and voicetracking at times when Capital Radio-owned stablemates like Ocean, Southern and Power succumbed to one or the other.
+New boss Craig Boddy, assisted by GCap management, (Note: Hugh Murray and regional programme boss Peter Sinclair.) undertook a radical restructure of the station in September 2005, in response to falling listening figures and mounting overheads.
+Boddy changed Invicta from the style influenced by nearby Capital FM, to one that resembled the old Mix Network.
+Invicta was possibly the last local radio station owned by the company outside London to be live and local 24/7, (Note: This excludes the short-lived Steve Penk late night show heard across the Capital FM network, a Sunday afternoon show presented by Cat Deeley and Edith Bowman, and the weekly chart show) escaping overnight networking and voicetracking at times when Capital Radio-owned stablemates like Ocean, Southern and Power succumbed to one or the other.